magnoweege/JavaIntelliJInitializr/README.md

   Conceito MVC (Model, View and Controller):

-  - model       // Aquificaram seus modelos de negócios (objetos) BACKEND
+  - model       // Here we put our model bussines cases (objects) BACKEND
-  - controller  // Fará a comunicação da View com o Model MIDDLEWARE
+  - controller  // Will be responsible for de communication between View and Model MIDDLEWARE
-  - view        // FRONTEND
+  - view        // The front website itself (html,jsp,jsf) FRONTEND

-  - repository  // Persistencia no Banco de dados
+  - repository  // Where the magic happens for data to be persisted!

   - After that we are going to create the files we will needed: